 What is Agile Product Management?

-They then determine how to pursue that strategy and its related goals and objectives by prioritizing different initiatives, many of which they identify using quantitative and qualitative research tactics.
-These product elements intend to delight customers, illustrate the product’s value, build loyalty, and generate revenue (or other KPIs the organization values).
+They then determine how to pursue that strategy and its related goals and objectives by prioritizing different initiatives, many of which they identify by using quantitative and qualitative research tactics.
+These elements of the product intend to delight customers, illustrate the product’s value, build loyalty, and generate revenue (or whichever other KPIs the organization values).
 They’re typically organized and presented to stakeholders in a product roadmap.

 Agile or waterfall, the above, high-level view of the role doesn’t change.
 It’s what happens next where things diverge.